Corpus builder

 Writes all the CSV files and the configuration JSON file of the corpus to the passed directory.

-The make method is the only valid method that starts with a non-capital letter.
+The make method is the only valid method on a Corpus instance that starts with a non-capital letter.

 Arguments: